CNX-GIREVE/GIREVE_Tech_OCPI_V2.2.1/emsp_locations.md

 **<ins>NB</ins>**: The Location and EVSE deletion logic is different if using « date_from » and/or « date_to» parameters or not.
 When « date_from » and/or « date_to» are present, the eMSP get EVSEs of the Location in status « REMOVED » whereas without « date_from » and/or « date_to» parameters the deleted items are not included in the response (see table below).

-For information, when eMSP PULL Locations list from IOP, IOP follows the below logic in responses provided:
+For information, when eMSP PULL Locations list from IOP, IOP follows the below logic in responses provided :

 | LOCATION |	EVSE | CONNECTOR |
 | ----------- | ----------- | ----------- |